BridgetteZagrebin/cse168FinalProject/index.md

 russianroulette on
 ```

-Vorba's 2017 paper on path guiding includes mis and path guiding.
-Since Vorba's path guiding is meant to work better with emissive shapes, I have added these emissive white spheres in the middle of the images and this produced meaningful results.
+Since Vorba's path guiding is meant to work better with emissive shapes, emissive white spheres were added in some of the images.
+This can be seen in the middle of the images like the cornell sphere scenes.

 Left Images: MIS and BRDF from our previous assignments